Zebiano/WateringSystem/README.md

 | Tap water   | 48 hours | 172800000 |
 | Pump        | 20 mins  | 1200000   |
 | Transfer    | 20 mins  | 1200000   |

+## Debugging

+The PI sends a 3.3V current from the GPIO pins and is capable of measuring if a circuit is closed or not when the other end connects to Ground.
+The voltage is so minimal that you do not feel it on your hands, so it's safe to work with it.
+You should therefore be able to check the various connections of the floaters circuit for 3.3V (not the circuit after the relays, which is connected to 24V), and whenever a voltage doesn't make sense, you'd be closer to the source of the problem.